Creating Your Landscape Site Plan - Part 1

 Previous articles in the landscape design series we have discussed the basic principles of landscape design.
 The theory is important, but now it's time to have some fun with the design process.
 Creating your site plan is the important first step in creating your ideal landscape.

 Before you begin to design your landscape, you need to put into writing exactly what you like (and don't like), how you hope to use your landscape areas and other information which will determine your general layout, hardscape choices and plant selection.
-Visit Clear Water's online questionnaire, answer all questions thoroughly, and refer to it as you start your design process.

 Answering the questions on this form will help you focus on your preferences and may also bring up some ideas which you haven't yet considered.
 It's a good idea to share the questionnaire with other family members - each will have important input.